 | word count reduction | 1 |

-These check types have no automated heuristic - the LLM judge scores them entirely on quality, reasoning, and adherence to criteria.
+These check types have no automated heuristic.
+The LLM judge scores them entirely on quality and reasoning.

 | Check Type | Prompts |